 Father’s Day in the past used to be my least favorite of the segments, but I’ve come around to it.
 It is interesting that we are given a horrible father in Nathan who deserves what he got, but the children aren’t really that likeable.
-It is fun to see a young Harris though.
+It is fun to see a young Harris.
 The look of Nathan is really good and quite creepy.
-I did find it interesting that whiskey does what it does, because it is consider the elixir of life.
+I did find it interesting that whiskey does what it does, because it is considered the elixir of life by some cultures in the world.
 This story doesn’t linger too long and I like how it ends.

 The Lonesone Death of Jordy Verrill is now my least favorite of the stories, but that’s to say that I don’t like it.
-I used to as a kid and then fell off a bit an as adult.
+It was one of my favorites as a child and then fell off a bit an as adult.
 I can recognize that King isn’t a great actor, but he really does fit this character and I liked it.
 He is quite funny if I’m honest.
 This one is definitely more comedic and I don’t think it should be the second story, so that’s an issue.
 It is bleak though, which I’m normally down for as well.
 I think this should probably be moved into the middle.

-My favorite of the shorts is The Crate.
+Probably my favorite of the shorts is normally The Crate.
 I can see where people think it is too long, which it is the longest of all of the ones here.
-This creature and nod to John Carpenter is cool.
-I like the practical effects and what it does to those that get to close.
+This creature looks great and I love the nod to John Carpenter.
+I like the practical effects and what it does to those that get too close.
 I think Henry is an interesting character to take what Wilma does to him, but then finally finding a way to get his revenge.
 The ending of this also has some interesting implications as well.

 With that said though, I still really enjoy this anthology film.
 I’m a huge Romero and King fan, so seeing these two bring this to life is great.
 I do really like the EC comic style stories with the comic feel to mesh this all together.
 The wrap around is really good as well.
 I think that the acting is great across the board, even if some of it can be over the top.
 Effects are great, which I come to expect when I see Tom Savini’s name.
-The soundtrack does have its slight issues, but nothing to ruin the film.
+Soundtrack also fits for what was needed and helps to build the atmosphere.
 There isn’t a bad segment here as I even like the one that I rate the lowest.
 If you’ve never seen this, even if you’re not a horror fan, I would recommend it as it definitely is a fun movie.
-I find this to be really good and probably my favorite anthology horror film.
+I find this to be really good and one my favorite anthology horror film.